icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 etcdctl set /coreos.com/network/config '{ "Network": "100.64.0.0/16", "SubnetLen": 24, "Backend": {"Type": "vxlan"} }'
 ```

-Then we download and install it, repeat the bellow procedure on each of the nodes:
+Then we download and install the binary, repeat the bellow procedure on each of the nodes:

 ```
 wget https://github.com/coreos/flannel/releases/download/v0.7.0/flanneld-amd64 && \